 Communication

 During a snow event, communications must be maintained between the Snow Control Officer, Landscape Services Supervisors, Maintenance Zone Managers, and FM Service Desk or Systems Control Center after-hours to ensure priority areas are cleared as quickly as possible to maintain access to critical areas of the UVA Health and University.
-For this reason, FM will use Veoci as its primary communications tool.
+For this reason, FM will use VEOCI as its primary communications tool.
 A room should be initiated for events when deemed necessary.

 Snow and Ice Removal Levels